bpalmintier/mepo/README.md

  * Native support for clustered generator commitment (integer rather than binary) for very fast execution
  * Highly Configurable constraints.
 Can enable/disable indivdually at run time
  * Same operations model used in both production costing and simulation

+## Getting Started
+To get started with the Advanced Power Family of models please consult "User Guide-StaticCapPlan & UnitCommit" in the docs directory.

 ## Citations:
 If you find this tool useful, please cite: